-More than two-thirds - 69% - of respondents reported occasional or frequent delays due to vendor credentialing challenges citing varying requirements and manual processes as the top challenges.
-Despite these difficulties, only 8 percent have chosen to outsource their credentialing processes, while 60% believe that centralizing credentialing documentation and tracking through technology would provide the most improvement.
+2% Never More than two-thirds, 69% of respondents, reported occasional or frequent delays due to vendor credentialing challenges citing varying requirements and manual processes as the top challenges.
+Despite these difficulties, only 8% have chosen to outsource their credentialing processes, while 60% believe that centralizing credentialing documentation and tracking through technology would provide the most improvement.

-In which areas of the vendor credentialing process do you believe technology solutions or outsourcing process could provide the most improvement?
+In which areas of vendor credentialing do you believe technology solutions or outsourcing processes could provide the most improvement?